SofianR2/mybots/README.md

 The bottom section shows an example of evolution for this robot, where the initial link extends int the x direction while maintaining the ability to generate new links from any existing link.

-Sensors are generated/assigned by keeping track of which links need sensors, in an list of 0s and 1s, with 1s representing sensors.
+Sensors are generated/assigned by keeping track of which links need sensors, in a list of 0s and 1s, with 1s representing sensors.
 Additionally, the index of this list coorelates to the name of the sensor in question.

 Evolution: This robot evolves by extending its initial link in the X direction continuously.
 This is done in the mutation function within solution.py, which increments a constant called dx stored in the constants file.
 This variable is then added on to the initial link in create_body() every time the list of links is generated in a for loop, which ultimately increases the length of the first link as more generations pass.